NAU-IoT/RemotePiControl/README.md

 - Copy source code into Arduino IDE (found in D1Code)
 - Upload onto D1MiniPro
 - Wire D1Mini to other components
+- Publish reset command to topic from broker
 - Done!